How to Stay Healthy on an Airplane

 Wash Your Hands

 If getting up to wash your hands every time you eat is not convenient while flying, consider carrying a TSA-approved-size bottle of antibacterial hand cleanser or wipes.
 Keep them within reach for a quick wash.
-People's hands carry everything from traces of fecal matter to harmful bacteria on them, and by merely touching handles, headrests, and shaking hands, you can easily pick up and digest these microscopic elements.
+People's hands carry everything from traces of fecal matter to harmful bacteria on them, and by merely touching handles and headrests or shaking hands, you can easily pick up and digest these microscopic elements.

 Wipe Down Your Tray and Armrests

 Antibacterial wipes are also convenient for wiping down your seat, seatbelt, tray, armrests and anything else you may touch in your seated area.
 Make sure to do this as soon as you get on the airplane before everyone settles in for the flight.
-Wiping down your area will help eliminate your exposure to harmful bacteria, viruses, and germs.
+Wiping down your area will help lessen your exposure to harmful bacteria and viruses.

 Cover Your Sneeze or Cough and Blow Your Nose

-First of all, if you have tested positive for COVID-19 you should cancel your trip and stay home.
-(Cancel for Any Reason travel insurance will help you if this happens.)
-If you have a cold and have no choice but to travel ill, be prepared.
-If you are entering an airplane with a cold, be considerate to other passengers by wearing a mask, sneezing into the crook of your arm and blowing your nose into disposable tissues whenever necessary.
-Bring a disposable bag with you to safely dispose of used tissues and ensure that you have antibacterial wipes or liquid to clean your hands (as we mentioned above, your hands will leave traces of virus on everything you touch).
-Just because you can fight off a cold, doesn't mean everyone else on the airplane does – nor do they want to!
+Sometimes you don’t have a choice but to carry on with your travel plans even if you’re not feeling great.
+If you are entering an airplane with a cold, be considerate to other passengers by wearing a mask, sneezing into the crook of your arm and blowing your nose into disposable tissues.
+Bring a small bag with you to safely dispose of used tissues and ensure that you have antibacterial wipes or liquid to clean your hands (as we mentioned above, your hands will leave traces of virus on everything you touch).
+Just because you can fight off a cold, doesn't mean everyone else on the airplane easily does — nor do they want to!

 Stay Hydrated